KarolMaliglowka/Microservice-EmailSender/README.md

 <details>
   <summary>PowerShell</summary>

-  This is a example for powershell with minimal context:
+  This is a example for powershell:

 ```powershell
 $url = "http://host:4040/sendmail"